rocketinsights/alexa-workshop/README.md

 ### Part 1

 Welcome to the boston node.js Alexa workshop.
-In this seven part series we will create a spelling bee game for the Amazon Echo from scratch.
+In this for part series we will create a game for naming and guessing famous movie quotes for the Amazon Echo from scratch.
+This workshop is designed to get you started with the basics and then as a group we will work decide how to augment it with the remaining time.

+Each part is setup as a feature branch, with a README that is specific to each section.
+Now lets have some fun!

 ### Prerequisites